fleschutz/Jenkins-build-farm/README.md

 🚀 What's Next?
 ----------------
-* Discover **1800+ plugins** to extend your Jenkins installation at: https://plugins.jenkins.io
+* **Discover 1800+ plugins** to extend your Jenkins installation at: https://plugins.jenkins.io
-* Install the **Jenkins app** on your smartphone to trigger builds anytime anywhere.
+* **Install the Jenkins app** on your smartphone to trigger builds anytime anywhere.
 It's available for free at: https://play.google.com/store/apps/details?id=com.mobilabsolutions.jenkins.app
-* Add more machines for a **distributed build environment** (build farm).
+* **Add more machines** for a distributed build environment (build farm).
 More information at: https://www.jenkins.io/doc/book/using/using-agents
-* Add more **Pipelines for GitHub projects**.
+* **Add more Pipeline jobs** by using GitHub projects.
 See the 8 sample Pipeline scripts in subfolder 📂[examples](examples/).

 📧 Feedback
 ------------